AutumnMeowMeow/casciian/wiki/widget-tterminalwidget.md

 window, including a scrollback buffer.
 It implements nearly all of VT100, VT102, and VT220 faithfully, and enough of XTERM to support terminfo-based applications and Casciian itself.
 TTerminal can spawn a login shell or run any arbitrary command in a shell window.
-To the best of my knowledge, TTerminal is also the only terminal widget available that can produce true double-width/double-height and sixel images while running itself inside xterm.

 ptypipe
 -------